iclighthouse/DRC_standards/CTSNC/README.md

 ## Specification

-The main interface implements a standard scheme using the method names of ERC20.
-The optional compatibility interface implements self/other standard schemes with the method names plus the namespace (prefix `xxx_`).
+The main interface implements a standard scheme with method names plus a namespace (prefixed with `xxx_`).
+Optional compatible interfaces implement the standard scheme using the ERC20 method names, and/or the standard scheme using other standard prefixed method names.

 ### Specific public methods